-Our cash on hand at September 30, 2012 was \$10,990,871 as compared to \$2,154 at September 30, 2011.
-The increase in cash on hand is primarily attributable to aggregate net proceeds of approximately \$11,916,000 received from our issuance of securities in the April Private Placement and the PCCA Transaction during the nine months ended September 30, 2012, and the \$750,000 drawn under our Line of Credit Agreement with DermaStar between December 2011 and April 2012.
-From inception through September 30, 2012, we have incurred aggregate losses of approximately \$(22,351,000).
+Our cash on hand at June 30, 2012 was \$7,717,292 as compared to \$5,553 at June 30, 2011.
+The increase in cash on hand is primarily attributable to aggregate net proceeds of approximately \$7,930,000 received from our April Private Placement and the \$750,000 drawn under our Line of Credit Agreement with DermaStar between December 2011 and April 2012.
+From inception through June 30, 2012, we have incurred aggregate losses of approximately \$(21,405,414).
 These losses are primarily due to selling, general and administrative and research and development expenses incurred in connection with developing and seeking regulatory approval for our lead drug, Impracor.
 Historically, our operations have been financed through capital contributions and debt and equity financings.

 As we described in more detail above under the heading "Recent Developments," on June 26, 2011 we filed a voluntary petition for reorganization relief under Chapter 11 of the U.S. Bankruptcy Code.
 Thereafter, we suspended our operations and terminated almost all of our employees.
-After receiving certain commitments from DermaStar to provide funding to us under a secured line of credit (as further described above under the heading "Recent Developments" and below), on November 21, 2011 we requested that the Bankruptcy Court dismiss the Chapter 11 Case.
+After receiving certain commitments from DermaStar to provide funding to us under a secured line of credit (as described above under the heading "Recent Developments" and below), on November 21, 2011 we requested that the Bankruptcy Court dismiss the Chapter 11 Case.
 The Bankruptcy Court entered an order dismissing the Chapter 11 Case on December 8, 2011.
 Since December 9, 2011, we have focused on resuming the operation of our business, including assembling a management team and hiring employees.